Industrial park

-An industrial park (also known as industrial estate, trading estate) is an area zoned and planned for the purpose of industrial development.
-An industrial park can be thought of as a more "heavyweight" version of a business park or office park, which has offices and light industry, rather than heavy industry.
+An industrial park, also known as industrial estate or trading estate, is an area zoned and planned for the purpose of industrial development.
+An industrial park can be thought of as a more heavyweight version of a business park or office park, which has offices and light industry, rather than heavy industry.
 Industrial parks are notable for being relatively simple to build; they often feature speedily erected single-space steel sheds, occasionally in bright colours.

 Benefits

 Industrial parks are usually located on the edges of, or outside, the main residential area of a city, and are normally provided with good transportation access, including road and rail.
 One such example is the large number of industrial estates located along the River Thames in the Thames Gateway area of London.
 Industrial parks are usually located close to transport facilities, especially where more than one transport modes coincide, including highways, railroads, airports and ports.
 Another common feature of a North American industrial park is a water tower, which helps to hold enough water to meet the park's demands and for firefighting purposes, and also advertises the industrial park and locality, as usually the community's name and logo are painted onto its surface.

 This idea of setting land aside through this type of zoning has several purposes: